 Only students, staff and faculty who have completed the training and have a clear background check may engage minors.

-Duke may terminate a student’s participation in the program if the following occur:
+Duke may terminate a student’s participation in a Duke Immerse theme if the following occur:

 - student has violated a local law or regulation;

 - student has violated the Duke Community Standard, or is accused of violating the standard in a matter which, if proven to be true, could pose risk to the health, safety, or welfare of the student or others;

 - continued student participation in the theme poses a risk to the health, safety, or welfare of the student or others;